 Israel faces challenges in ensuring full compliance, particularly in sectors with complex ownership structures.
-The lack of a public UBO register and an overseas entity register reduces the level of transparency. ß
+The lack of a public UBO register and an overseas entity register reduces the ael requires trusts to disclose meficial owners under its antilaundering (AML) framework.